Saturday 28th May 2065

 The TV monitor died—no sound—no screenshot—nothing.
 It was as if it had no power source.

 Paul checked his watch.
 “No chance of reaching a town of any size now—where the hell are you, Dawn?”

 The driver looked along the two minor tracks across the road.
 Dawn was running toward the road from the left track.
 Behind her were a line of people in a variety of outfits but most were dressed ready for a day going up a mountain to sightsee and have a picnic at altitude.
-The young woman at the front of the line looked distraught, and those in her wake were in a similar condition.
+The young woman at the front of the line looked unusually anxious, and those in her wake looked distraught.
 Some were crying as they ran.

 Paul stepped out onto the narrow road to let them see it was clear to run straight to the bus.
 “Get onboard—Dawn, don’t try to talk—please, just check off the passengers.
 Remember, we’re looking for forty people.”

 “What … are we … going to … do … Paul?”
-She sobbed as she threw her backpack onto the bus between her seat and the driver’s seat.
+She said as she threw her backpack onto the bus between her seat and the driver’s seat.
 “Where can we go?”

 “I have a plan—count these people off and get the air conditioning working for me.”
 He turned to the passengers as they approached.
 “Please … take your time … and get to your seats.”